 Image: 3-Ingredient Paleo Crackers

-With only three ingredients, this low carb cracker alternative is perfect to create with any dips or seasonings of your preference.
-Along with being a great low carb flour substitute, almond flour is loaded with health benefits — providing you with quality nutrients while ensuring you stay in ketosis.
+With only three ingredients, these keto crackers are perfect with dips or seasonings.
+Along with being a great low-carb flour substitute, almond meal is loaded with health benefits — providing you with quality nutrients while keeping you in ketosis.

 Compared to coconut flour, almond flour is lower in carbs and fiber.
 It also has the ability to improve the health and overall function of your heart, along with promoting better cholesterol and blood sugar levels and increasing overall energy levels [*][*][*].

 To make your own low-carb almond flour crackers, all you need is: